Melvin-Leroy/challenge-card-game-becode/README.md

 ## What

 A little card game.
-You can enter the wanted number of players (<= 52 obviously).
+You can enter the wanted number of players (=< 52 obviously).
 Each round, each player will have to pick a card in his hands and play it.

-There is no points counter.
+There is no points counter on the main branch.
+Never the less, on dev branch you can play with a game which has points and winners !

 ## Why